grimmer0125/d4c-queue/README.md

 For decorator case, it is using global share queue since we need to support static method.

 ### Global usage

+You need to explicitly specify the tag field, not like the other usages.

 ```typescript
 /**